damianhakert/damianhakert.github.io/source/handbook/product/index.html.md

 - [**Public Issue Tracker (for GitLab CE)**](https://gitlab.com/gitlab-org/gitlab-ce) and **for [GitLab EE**](https://gitlab.com/gitlab-org/gitlab-ee); please use confidential issues for topics that should only be visible to team members at GitLab.
 - [**Chat channel**](https://gitlab.slack.com/archives/product); please use the `#product` chat channels for questions that don't seem appropriate to use the issue tracker or more generic chat channels for.

+# Goals of Product

+Everyone at GitLab is involved with the product.
+It's the reason why we are working together.

+With every release of GitLab, we want to achieve the each of the following goals.

+1. Improve GitLab's existing tools
+1. Achieve [our vision](https://about.gitlab.com/direction/#vision) of a complete toolset
+1. Make our product more interesting for our customers through Products and EE exclusive features

 # Product at GitLab

 GitLab is designed and developed in a unique way.